tay-bird/birdnest-aboutme/employment.rst

 :What:

-    As a NOC SysAdmin, I am tasked with constantly reviewing the state of our infrastructure looking for indicators of an issue that may detract from a gamer’s experience, degrade Demonware's services, or present an issue for our development units.
-I then take action on these incidents.
+    As a Systems Administrator, I was tasked with constantly reviewing the state of Demonware's infrastructure.
+I looked for indicators of issues that may detract from a gamer’s experience, degrade Demonware's services, or present an issue for our development units.
+I would then resolve them myself or coordinate other teams during major service incidents.

     In addition to my primary responsibility for the health of Demonware's infrastructure, I am also responsible for general administrative tasks during